Roly67/easy-weightloss-tips/_posts/2018-09-20-walking-for-weight-loss.md

 description: Walking for weight loss provides an effective fat-burning, cardio workout that requires no special place or equipment.
 This exercise can work for all ages.
 keywords: walking for weight loss,cardio workout,fat-burning
 image: /assets/images/walk-to-lose-weight1.jpg
+header:
+   teaser: /assets/images/walk-to-lose-weight1.jpg
 permalink: /walking-for-weight-loss.html
-index-snippet: Walking for weight loss is one of the easiest and least stressful exercises!
+excerpt: Walking for weight loss is one of the easiest and least stressful exercises!
 It’s a great way for a sedentary person to get moving, and it can also be a very effective, fat-burning, cardio workout!

 images: